Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: COS background components

+At a given MCP voltage, the detector dark current varies on several timescales, most of which originate in the solar cycle.
+First, the cosmic ray flux is anticorrelated with the solar cycle due to interaction with the Sun's magnetic field \citep[e.g.][]{parker65}.
+Second, on much shorter timescales the cosmic ray flux is modulated by the Earth's magnetic field traversed by \textit{HST} on its orbit.
+Third, the Earth's thermospheric density correlates with solar activity \citep[e.g.][]{qian12}, leading to a higher dark current due to ion feedback in the windowless COS FUV MCPs.
+Fourth, at higher average thermospheric temperature, ions might pass the ion repeller grid (voltage $+15$\,V) and interact with the photocathode.
+In combination, these effects naturally result in a complex time-dependent behavior of the COS detector in orbit.

-However, the secondary electron emission coefficient of an MCP decreases with time due to elemental migration in the MCP glass caused by electron bombardment, i.e.\ cumulative exposure at a given detector location.
-Over time the electron shower generated by an incident photon decreases in amplitude, and the recorded PHA distribution shifts to lower values \citep[the so-called gain sag,][]{sahnow11}.
-Gain sag depends on the cumulative dose of photons collected at a given location, and results in sensitivity loss once the gain drops below the rejection threshold of the COS electronics.
+Analysis of the dark current is exacerbated by the degrading detector sensitivity \citep[the so-called gain sag,][]{sahnow11}.
+The secondary electron emission coefficient of an MCP decreases with time due to elemental migration in the MCP glass caused by electron bombardment, i.e.\ cumulative exposure at a given detector location.
+Over time the electron shower generated by an incident photon decreases in amplitude, and the recorded PHA distribution shifts to lower values, resulting in sensitivity loss once the gain drops below the rejection threshold of the COS electronics.
 COS science exposures always illuminate the same MCP region (the so-called lifetime position).
 Initially, gain sag is most prominent at detector locations where geocoronal Ly$\alpha$ emission is recorded in the various grating and detector offset positions \citep{sahnow11}.
-With time, however, the entire illuminated region becomes affected, such that the science spectra need to be moved to a pristine location \citep{sahnow12}.
-Moreover, positions of low-gain pulses are systematically miscalculated, affecting the spectral trace and resolution.
+Continuous exposure, particularly on bright targets, eventually results in gain sag across the entire spectral range, such that the spectra need to be moved to a pristine location \citep{sahnow12}.